-Apart from the allusion to the exodus of the 144,000 in the trumpet series considered above (Rev 9,4), there are at least three themes that link this, and other events described in chapter 12, with the trumpet series (8,6-11,13), suggesting a total overlap between the events of that chapter and the trumpet series.
+Apart from the reference to the exodus of the 144,000 in the trumpet series considered above (Rev 9,4), there are at least three themes that link this, and other events described in chapter 12, with the trumpet series (8,6-11,13), suggesting a total overlap between the events of that chapter and the trumpet series.
 That is to say that the exodus of the 144,000, at the start of the final septennium, may begin as early as the first trumpet blast.

 The first, and perhaps the most significant theme, is that of the Exodus itself.
-It has not escaped the notice of commentators that the text of Revelation is saturated with allusions to the biblical Exodus of the Israelites from Egypt.6 What has not been stressed is that these allusions are concentrated in chapters 8 to 16, and especially in chapters 8 to 12.
+It has not escaped the notice of commentators that the text of Revelation is saturated with allusions to the biblical Exodus of the Israelites from Egypt.
+What has not been stressed is that these allusions are concentrated in chapters 8 to 16, and especially in chapters 8 to 12.
 It is not going too far to say that the entire trumpet series is modeled on the plagues of Egypt (Ex 12), the giving of the little scroll to the author (Rev 10) evokes the giving of the Torah at Mt.
-Sinai, the mission of the two witnesses (11,3-13) recalls the leadership of Moses, the exodus of the 144,000 to the desert (12,6; 14,1-5) reflects the exodus of the Israelites to the desert of Sinai, and the 'great tribulation' evokes the crossing of the Red Sea (7,9-17 with 15,1-4).
+Sinai, the mission of the two witnesses (11,3-13) recalls the leadership of Moses and the exodus of the 144,000 to the desert (12,6; 14,1-5) reflects the exodus of the Israelites to the desert of Sinai.